 There is so much to see and do on this holiday and the activities on offer are endless.
 The properties we suggest are all in such dramatic locations that you would be well within your rights to just relax and soak it all in from the comfort of your camp.
 Take plenty of memory cards for your camera!

 For a more detailed itinerary with great ideas on what to do and where to stay, please get in touch with our experts.

 what is included

 PLEASE NOTE THE ABOVE FLIGHT COST IS A SUGGESTED FROM PRICE.
 FLIGHT COSTS WILL BE CONFIRMED AT TIME OF BOOKING.
 ALL FLIGHTS ARE ATOL PROTECTED.

 Fly Johannesburg to Windhoek

 Namibia's capital and only city, Windhoek, is a vibrant place of many contrasts.
-Seemingly misplaced German architecture stands side by side with modern sky scrapers, while African drums and wood-carvings from the north displayed on pavements vie with elegant shops offering sophisticated Swakara garments and gemstone jewellery.With a pedestrian friendly city centre, and cosmopolitan outlook, it makes for a wonderful stopover.
+Seemingly misplaced German architecture stands side by side with modern sky scrapers, while African drums and wood-carvings from the north displayed on pavements vie with elegant shops offering sophisticated Swakara garments and gemstone jewellery.A pedestrian-friendly city with a cosmopolitan outlook, Windhoek makes for a wonderful stopover.
 This is modern Africa at its most fascinating - a melting pot of modernity, colonial echoes and African tradition.

-You will be staying at Olive Grove Guesthouse
+You will be staying at Olive Grove Guesthouse, Bed & Breakfast

 Drive from Windhoek to Sossusvlei